singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

   - **Session Timeout Retrieval:** Leave blank.

-  - **Schedule Power Management:** You can define specific schedules for each assignment in each pod to grow or shrink a given assignment or farm based on set-times.
+  - **Schedule Power Management (Optional):** You can define specific schedules for each assignment in each pod to grow or shrink a given assignment or farm based on set-times.
 Power management schedules takes precedence over automated power management features applied as part of a user assignment or an RDSH farm in a Horizon Cloud on Microsoft Azure deployment.

 ### **Task 8: Load Balancing Settings**